M. G. George Muthoot: Career Graph

 Muthoot's first job was as an office assistant in the family's bank.
 In 1979, he became managing director of the bank.
 He was appointed chairman of Muthoot Group in February 1993.

 At the time he took over the operations at Muthoot, the Group had 31 branches in four states, namely Kerala, Delhi, Chandigarh, and Haryana.
-There are 4433 branches today and the Group has an annual turnover of Rs.
-255 billion ($4.5 Billion) as of May 2009.
+There are 4433 branches today and the Group has an annual turnover of ₹450 crore ($4.5 Billion) as of May 2009.

 Muthoot was a member of the executive committee of the Federation of Indian Chambers of Commerce and Industry, and the Chairman of the FICCI Kerala State Council.

 Muthoot was awarded the Mahatma Gandhi National Award by the Mahatma Gandhi National Foundation in 2001 for his contributions to the Indian industry.
 In 2012, he received the Golden Peacock Award for Corporate Social Responsibility.
 In January 2013, Muthoot Finance was awarded The SKOCH Award for Financial Inclusion.
 M.G George Muthoot was honored with the Distinguished and Outstanding Alumnus of 2015 award instituted by Manipal University.

 Muthoot was ranked 50th with $1.10 bn in the list of Indian billionaires by Forbes in October 2011.

 Personal life

-Muthoot was married to Sara George Muthoot, who is the Director of St. George’s High School in New Delhi.
+Muthoot was married to Sara George Muthoot, who is the Director of St. George’s School in New Delhi.
 They have three sons.
 Their eldest son George M. George is the Executive Director of the Group and the youngest son Alexander George who is the Director of the Group.
 Their second son, Paul Muthoot George, was murdered in 2009.